MauriceGit/Repeat_History/README.md

 ## Install

 Go to the cloned files and execute config.sh.
-When given no parameters, the script is given the alias **rh** (for: repeat history).
+When given no parameters, the script is given the system wide alias: **rh** (for: repeat history).

 Otherwise you can specify the alias name as first argument to the config.sh script.